nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. The user enters the file path, indicating the folder in which he wants to save the data.
 2. When the user enters the file path, he should indicate the file name by which he wants to update the directory: e.g  Users/James/Desktop/[filename].xml
+3. The user can only specify the directory in which the file needs to be moved to.
+In this case, the file will be moved with default filename (tasklist.xml).
-3. System will process the file path and will create a copy of the file in the new directory.
+4. System will process the file path and will create a copy of the file in the new directory.
-4. File in the old directory will be removed.
+5. File in the old directory will be removed.

 /* @@author A0146107M */
 #### Use case UC07 - Autocomplete command feature